 Practical shooting is a set of shooting sports, and it measures the competitor on speed, accuracy, and power.
-There is a handful of different organizations, and the scoring system varies between them.
+There are a handful of different organizations, and the scoring system varies between them.
 In the United States, the most popular practical shooting disciplines are USPSA, IDPA, and 3gun.
 In all these disciplines, shooters must move and shoot from several positions.
 They must work in or around obstacles and uncomfortable positions.
 The best score is based on the time it takes to complete a course of fire, which includes penalties for inaccurate shooting.

-We are excited to announce that FieldCraft Survival will be offering an Intro to Practical shooting class.
+We are excited to announce that Fieldcraft Survival will be offering an Intro to Practical shooting class.
 The Intro to Practical Shooting Course is designed to get you ready for your first match—by having an overall understanding of what is expected at a match and how to perform.
 This class will give you the building blocks to become more proficient and confident with your firearm.

 The class is taught by Dillon Ventzke and me—we both are Master Class shooters in a variety of disciplines.
 We each have a list of accolades from our competition careers.
 Dillon holds world titles in Steel Challenge, and he performs in the top percentile for major matches he has shot in during 2020.
 Additionally, I shot over 130 matches in 2019; including, nationals, sectionals, and area matches.
 I’ve won the High Overall at all major matches I have shot in during 2020.
 Dillon and I have a regimented system to become better shooters, and this class encompasses our system, which is passed onto the student.